Wuf Shanti Curriculum

 Mental health-To reach kids when they are young and teach them mindful-tools to help them cope with illness, emotions, and trauma.
 If kids are taught at an early age, these tools will become automatic responses to daily stress, and they will grow up less depressed, less anxious teens and happier content, peace-loving adults.

 What We Do-We focus on mindful movements to help the body be healthy, breathing to help the soul be healthy, and mindfulness to help our minds be healthy and happy.
 Life is busy, fast-paced, and complicated, so we teach kids how to navigate stress in a calm and peaceful way.
-We help kids become more self-aware, empathetic, kind, and focused by teaching them the tools they will need to develop a self-management protocol, better self-esteem and self-confidence, a sense of oneness with the community, and balance physically, mentally, emotionally, socially, and spiritually.
+We help kids become more self-aware, empathetic, kind, and focused by teaching them the tools they will need to develop a self-management protocol, better self-esteem and self-confidence, self-compassion, a sense of oneness with the community, and balance physically, mentally, emotionally, socially, and spiritually.
 Stress impairs learning, so we must learn to decrease stress and/or cope with stress in productive ways so that we can learn a heart-centered approach to humanity.

 Children will learn to develop socially by developing values, empathy, and skills to manage relationships.
 They will also be taught emotional development so they understand feelings and know how to process them and deal with them.
 It’s important for kids to learn early how to cope with stress, anger, anxiety, depression, manage behavior by self-regulating, and resolve conflict by making smart choices.
 Resiliency needs to be taught at a young age so that when life throws curve balls, as it will, kids will be able to keep balanced.